HoustonJ2013/Capstone_DL_Object_detection/README.md

 <img src="./pics/validation_gray_ADE_val_00000650_5iter.png" width=800 alt="Seismic interpretation" ALIGN="Middle">

 ## Deep Learning Achitecutre and Analysis
-### A few key concepts in state-of-art algrithms for semantic segmentation
+### A few key components in state-of-art algrithms for semantic segmentation
 #### [ImageNet](http://www.image-net.org/)
 ImageNet is an image database organized according to the WordNet hierarchy (currently only the nouns), in which each node of the hierarchy is depicted by hundreds and thousands of images.
 There are more than 14 million labeled pictures for more than 22,000 categories available for free on [ImageNet](http://www.image-net.org/).
 In the context of ImageNet, sometimes people refer to several recognized high-performance deep learning structures trained on ImageNet dataset for image classification, including VGG, ResNet, Inception, and Xception.
 Those high-performance structures and the pre-trained weights are very popluar as a starting point for many other image recognition application.
 In this project, I investigated several structures for semantic segmentation that use [Resnet](https://arxiv.org/abs/1512.03385) as their starting point.